-(c) If the faculty member continues to be aggrieved following the initial conference, the faculty member shall enter into a period of facilitation not to exceed ten (10) days with the Dean of the Faculties before filing the ADR Form with the Dean or other appropriate administrator.
+(c) If the faculty member continues to be aggrieved following the initial conference, the faculty member shall enter into a period of facilitation not to exceed ten (10) days with the Vice President for Faculty Development and Advancement before filing the ADR Form with the dean or other appropriate administrator.
 All requests for facilitation shall be in writing and filed within four (4) days following receipt of the ADR Form from the assigner.

-(d) If the faculty member continues to be aggrieved following the facilitation period, the faculty member shall file the ADR Form, with Part 1 completed, with the Dean or other appropriate administrator no later than four (4) days after the initial conference.
+(d) If the faculty member continues to be aggrieved following the facilitation period, the faculty member shall file the ADR Form, with Part 1 completed, with the dean or other appropriate administrator no later than four (4) days after the initial conference.

-(e) The UFF representative shall schedule a meeting with the Dean or other appropriate administrator to be held no later than four (4) days after filing the ADR the matter, the UFF representative may file, within four (4) days of that meeting, Part 3 of the ADR Form (with supporting documentation) with the President's representative, indicating an intention to submit the dispute to a Neutral Umpire.
+(e) The UFF representative shall schedule a meeting with the dean or other appropriate administrator to be held no later than four (4) days after filing the ADR

-Form with the Dean or other appropriate administrator.
-At this meeting, the faculty member, the UFF representative, and the Dean or appropriate administrator shall discuss the dispute and attempt to resolve it.
-Within twenty-four (24) hours after the conclusion of this meeting, the Dean or appropriate administrator shall complete Part 2 of the ADR Form and deliver it to the UFF representative.
+Form with the dean or other appropriate administrator.
+At this meeting, the faculty member, the UFF representative, and the dean or appropriate administrator shall discuss the dispute and attempt to resolve it.
+Within twenty-four (24) hours after the conclusion of this meeting, the dean or appropriate administrator shall complete Part 2 of the ADR Form and deliver it to the UFF representative.